ajavamind/rca-studio2/README.md

 Based on memory pages read during interpreter execution, there are plug-in game cartridge locations available at x0800 and x1000.

 Based on a first analysis, the interpreter pseudo code looks like a new design, neither Studio II nor CHIP8.
 I was able to emulate this code.
-When no cartridges are plugged into device, the interpreter runs a screen saver display update.
+When no cartridges are plugged into the device, the interpreter runs a screen saver display update.

 ![Screenshot of Studio IV Screen Saver](Studio2/screenshot/studio4_screensaver.png)